davideicardi/kaa/README.md

 (Kafka Avro4s Schema Registry)

 Scala client library that provide an Avro schema registry with Kafka persistency and [Avro4s](https://github.com/sksamuel/avro4s) serializer support.
-It allows resolving AVRO schemas across multiple applications without third party software (it can replace [Confluent Schema Registry](https://github.com/confluentinc/schema-registry)).
-You can use this library with your Kafka client app without calling an external service for schema resolution.
+It allows resolving AVRO schemas across multiple applications without calling an external software (it can replace [Confluent Schema Registry](https://github.com/confluentinc/schema-registry)).

 For serialization [Single object AVRO encoding](https://avro.apache.org/docs/current/spec.html#single_object_encoding) is used to reduce records size, only a schema id (hash) is persisted within the record.
+Thanks to Avro4s all Scala case classes can be automatically serialized and deserialized.

 ## Features

-Kaa provides essentially 3 features:
+Kaa provides essentially these features:

 - `kaa.schemaregistry.KaaSchemaRegistry`: a simple embeddable schema registry that read and write schemas to Kafka
 - `kaa.schemaregistry.avro.AvroSingleObjectSerializer[T]`: an avro serializer/deserializer for case classes, based on Avro4s, that internally uses `KaaSchemaRegistry` for schema resolution
 - `kaa.schemaregistry.avro.GenericAvroSingleObjectSerializer`: an avro serializer/deserializer for `GenericRecord` classes that internally uses `KaaSchemaRegistry` for schema resolution
-- `kaa.schemaregistry.kafka.GenericSerde[T]` an implementation of Kafka's `Serde[T]` based on `AvroSingleObjectSerializer`, that can be used with Kafka Stream
+- `kaa.schemaregistry.kafka.KaaSerde[T]` an implementation of Kafka's `Serde[T]` based on `AvroSingleObjectSerializer`, that can be used with Kafka Stream

 During serialization a schema hash is generated and stored inside Kafka with the schema (key=hash, value=schema).
 When deserializing the schema is retrieved from Kafka and used for the deserialization.